 - Pressure-testing whether messaging is understandable

-- Exploring multiple narrative directions quickly
+- Exploring multiple narrative directions quickly and telling you which ones to toss vs keep

-At Bonfire, we still help founders work through narrative deliberately, often via a structured workshop.
+At Bonfire, we help founders work through narrative deliberately, often via a structured workshop.
 AI can support that work, but it can’t substitute for it.
 If your inputs are generic, AI will simply help you get to a generic answer faster.

 A brand agency should not be discovering your story for the first time during design.
-Narrative alignment—human alignment—is still the biggest determinant of whether a brand project succeeds or stalls.

 2. RFPs Matter More Than Ever in an AI-Enabled World